Does mobile banking and travel while avoiding the outrageous fees banks charge sound good to you?

 While Revolut scores strongly when it comes to 3rd party reviews (below) this is a low cost service and that means they use an in-app chat box (instead of telephone service).
 In some situations, a human with specialised knowledge is something worth paying for – especially money transfers.

-Some folks need the ability to tailor solutions for their banking, investing and travel insurance.
-Some examples include loans, stock research, crypto trading tools and more travel insurance options.
+Some folks need the ability to tailor solutions for their banking and travel insurance.
+Some examples include loans and more travel insurance options.

 A great alternative to Revolut is Wise (review) who also offer money transfer and other banking-like services including cards for individuals and businesses.
 The difference between Revolut and Wise is that Wise has a much more straight forward offering and is known for both inexpensive transfers and their multi currency account for frequent travellers, digital nomads, freelancers, and growing global businesses.